SUNNYVALE, CALIFORNIA – May 20, 2020

 In the lab, testers can choose between different simulations, each of which covers a broad range of potential attack tactics and procedures.

 The first five available attack simulations include:

-Please watch the short video and read the SafeBreach solution brief for more information on the integration.
+Please read the SafeBreach solution brief for more information.

 SafeBreach is a leader in breach and attack simulation.
 The company’s groundbreaking patented platform provides a “hacker's view” of an enterprise’s security posture to proactively predict attacks, validate security controls and improve security operations center (SOC) analyst response.
 SafeBreach automatically executes thousands of breach methods from its extensive and growing Hacker’s Playbook™ of research and real-world investigative data.
 Headquartered in Sunnyvale, California, the company is funded by Sequoia Capital, Deutsche Telekom Capital Partners, DNX Ventures, Hewlett Packard Pathfinder, PayPal and investor Shlomo Kramer.
 For more information, visit www.safebreach.com or follow us on Linkedin at linkedin.com/company/safebreach